Use this map to find all places mentioned in the article below.

-Buda's Hungarian history began in the 13th century after the Mongolian invasion on the flat Pest side wiped out much of the population and the survivors realized the strategic benefits of the Buda hills.
-The Castle Hill today bears marks of countless battles that took place on this small piece of land over the centuries.
-The most recent one was a month-long, bloody siege between the Soviet/Romanian and German/Hungarian armies during WWII that reduced parts of the Castle Hill to rubble (that's why so many modern buildings stand today interspersed between the medieval and Baroque homes).
+For Hungarians, life on the Castle Hill began in the 13th century, after the Tatars and Mongols decimated the flat Pest side and the survivors recognized the strategic benefit of the hilltop across the Danube River.
+The Castle Hill today bears marks of countless battles that took place here over the centuries.
+The most recent was a month-long, bloody siege between the Soviet-Romanian and German-Hungarian armies during WWII, which left tens of thousands of people dead and the area destroyed — that's why there are so many modern buildings mixed in among the medieval and Baroque houses.

-Near the Matthias Church is the legendary Ruszwurm pastry shop, operating continuously since 1827.
-It once counted Empress Sisi, wife of Habsburg Emperor Franz Joseph I, among its notable clients.
-The Biedermeier wood interior fittings will take you back to the early-19th century.
-Specialty of the house is the krémes, a custard cake popular in Central Europe, and the hot chocolate.
-Try to go in the morning (they open at 10 a.m.) for the shortest lines and broadest selections.
+You'll pass the legendary Ruszwurm pastry shop that counted Empress Sisi, wife of Habsburg Emperor Franz Joseph I, among its notable clients.
+Operating continuously since 1827, the original Biedermeier furnishings will transport you back to the early 19th century.
+The specialty of the house is the custardy krémes and the creamy hot chocolate.
+Try to go in the morning (they open at 10 a.m.) for the shortest lines and widest selections.

-The oldest in the Castle Hill and the most famous in the country, the Gothic Matthias Church stands in a category of its own.
+The oldest in the Castle Hill and the most famous in the country, the Matthias Church stands in a category of its own.
 It served as a mosque during the Ottoman occupation, a coronation church in the 19th century, and a horse stable for the Soviet Army during WWII.
-Thanks to a recent gut renovation, its limestone exterior and glazed ceramic tiles gleam from near and far.
-Things normally get crowded at the Fisherman’s Bastion, right behind the church, but the views onto the Parliament building are worth a quick stop.
-Next door is the Hilton Budapest flaunting a mixed facade with the original Baroque walls on one side and modern glass and precast concrete panels on the other.
-Around the corner from here is Alabárdos, a long-standing fine dining restaurant inside a medieval building featuring original Gothic tracery.
+Thanks to a recent gut renovation, its limestone exterior and glazed ceramic tiles once again glow from near and far.

-The tucked-away Táncsics Street is home to several grand homes that belonged to the nobility before communism, like the building at #7, today the Institute for Musicology.
+The tucked-away Táncsics Street is home to several lavish homes that belonged to the aristocracy before the Communist nationalizations, including the building at #7, today the Institute for Music.
 (The bronze crown atop the building indicates the family’s place within the aristocratic pecking order.)
 This street is also where the medieval Jewish Quarter once was.
-A small exhibit at #26 shows the remains of the Sephardic prayer room and headstones found in the nearby Jewish cemetery.
+A small exhibit at #26 shows the remains of a Sephardic prayer room and headstones found in a nearby Jewish cemetery.
 Across the street from here, under the building at #23, stood the much larger Gothic-style synagogue of the Ashkenazi Jews, but it was destroyed during the 1686 siege against the Ottomans and the remains haven't been excavated since.